-This function doesn't return until the entire buffer has been consumed - this may involve waiting for the operating system to consume the data.
+This function doesn't return until the entire buffer has been consumed - this may involve waiting for the operating system to consume the data (except if data contains no more than write_available frames).

 This is the same as RawStream.write(), except that it expects a NumPy array instead of a plain Python buffer object.